 There are a number of other excellent professional development programs that are similarly focused on early childhood.
-The DMH + UCLA Early Childhood Fellowship focuses on some topics that are broadly relevant to work in early childhood and other topics that are especially relevant to working with young children and families within Los Angeles County (for example, the impact of immigration policies and family separation on young children).
+The DMH + UCLA Early Childhood Fellowship focuses on some topics that are broadly relevant to work in early childhood and other topics that are especially relevant to working with young children and families within diverse, under-resourced communities (for example, the impact of immigration policies and family separation on young children).

-9. Are there any requirements for a commitment after completing the Fellowship?
+9. What can I expect after completing the Fellowship?

-There are no formal requirements for a commitment upon completion of the Fellowship.
-However, there is an expectation that Fellows will be applying the knowledge and skills they are learning within their own professional settings during and following the completion of the Fellowship.
+There is an expectation that Fellows will apply Fellowship knowledge and skills within their own professional settings during and following the completion of the Fellowship.
 The program is structured to provide multiple opportunities to support Fellows' efforts to implement newly learned practices, including Collaborative Learning Groups, Reflective Practice Groups, Culminating Projects, and our online Learning Community.